Share this article

 Faceless Engagement

 WCG is in the people business who happen to need tax returns and consultation.
 Done.
-That is our elevator speech, but it is a critical distinction about who WCG is as a firm, and who we are as members of a team.
+That is our elevator speech, but it is a critical distinction about who WCG CPAs & Advisors is as a firm, and who we are as members of a team.

 Every week we receive calls and emails from recruiters, and while it is not fair, they collectively do not understand some of the clear differences in accounting firms.
 For example, they will send us the resume of a highly qualified person and they will tag it with, “so and so has Big 4 experience.”
 WCG still pursues these leads as possible good fits, but we completely blow off the Big 4 experience tagline.
 Why?

 WCG believes there are two general types of engagements… the people engagement and the faceless engagement.
 The faceless engagement is the big corporate tax return that takes 4 weeks straight to complete.
 No one person is affected.
 No one person is helped, or has their life improved by sound tax consultation and advice.
-And that is OK.
-That is more than OK, it is absolutely necessary for our world to spin.
-WCG loves the fact that so many people and firms do the work necessary on these faceless engagements because we choose not to.
+That is OK, and Yes, it is a wide brush we just painted with, but you get the idea.
+Big firms doing big work is absolutely necessary for our world to spin.

 Why do we say all this?
 It is a huge part of being successful at WCG.
 If you do not have that innate desire of helping others in a professional capacity (as compared to helping grandma cross a street), then our firm is not for you, and while success might appear from time to time, it will be manufactured and ultimately not sustained.

-But here’s the rub; you will get off the phone with the client who is agnostic to taxes and accounting, and your very next call will be with someone who is very interested in our work since it is near and dear.
-You’ve hear it before, but knowing your audience and taking “taking their temperature” as we like to say is heavy, and contributes massively to your success as a professional.
+But here’s the rub; you will get off a Teams meeting or the phone with the client who is agnostic to taxes and accounting, and your very next meeting will be with someone who is very interested in our work since it is near and dear.
+You’ve hear it before, but knowing your audience and taking “taking their temperature” as we like to say is absolute, and contributes massively to your success as a professional.
+The pivot between transactional and relational, and back again is challenging and exhausting, but essential.

 What Does WCG Sell